bobweeink/homepage/docs/docker/install-smokeping.md

 ## Change ping interval

-By default smokeping sends 20 pings every 300 seconds.
+By default, smokeping sends 20 pings every 300 seconds.
 This interval can be changed in the database file.

 From the smokeping directory let's do a dir to see the files and directories: